shamanDevel/IsosurfaceSuperresolution/README.md

 ```

 ## Datasets and binary releases
-Volume datasets, prerendered data for the training and pretrained networks can be found here: TODO
+Volume datasets, prerendered data for the training and pretrained networks can be found under `Releases`

 ## License
 This software, excluding third party libraries, is distributed under the MIT open source license.
 See `LICENSE` for details.